smkv/fix-message/README.md

 *   `message`: The FIX message string to be displayed.
 The default delimiter is the SOH character (ASCII 1).
 *   `delimiter`: The delimiter used in the `message` string.
 The default is `|`.
 *   `mode`: The display mode.
-Can be `string`, `list`, or `table`.
+Can be `string`, `list`, `compact`, or `table`.
 If not specified, it will render as a string.
+[Read more about modes](examples/modes.md)
 *   `data-dictionary`: (Optional) The path to a custom data dictionary XML file.
 If not provided, the component will use the built-in dictionaries based on the message's `BeginString(8)` value.
 The format should be the same as the QuickFixJ XML dictionary format.
 *   `use-host-dom`: (Optional) If present, the component will render directly into the host element's DOM instead of its shadow DOM.
 This is useful for applying global styles.

 ## Examples

 ### Default Mode (String)
 If you don't specify a `mode`, the component will render the FIX message as a simple string with the specified delimiter.
 This is useful for quickly displaying the raw message.
+[Read more about modes](examples/modes.md)

 ```html
 <fix-message